 What is a Chartered Financial Consultant (ChFC)?

-The ChFC is available to any financial professional who wishes to help clients with complex situations.
+The ChFC is available to any financial professional who wishes to help clients with complex financial situations.
 It may be a good option for bankers, realtors, stockbrokers, accountants, insurance agents, and others who work in the financial space.

-Those who pursue the ChFC will be required to complete an education component, which consists of eight college-level courses.These courses include similar topics to the ones found in CFP education such as retirement, insurance, taxation, and investing.
+Those who pursue the ChFC are required to complete an education component consisting of eight college-level courses.
+These courses cover similar topics to those found in CFP education, such as retirement, insurance, taxation, and investing, with additional attention to contemporary planning scenarios.

 “I shall, in light of all conditions surrounding those I serve, which I shall make every conscientious effort to ascertain and understand, render that service which, in the same circumstances, I would apply to myself.”